-- 8. This right is performed in adoration of the powerful INDRA, along with the irreproachable, heavenward-tending, and amiable bands (of the MARUTS). - 9.
-Therefore, circumambient (troop of MARUTS), come hither, whether from the region of the sky or from the solar sphere; for in this rite (the priest) fully recites your praises. - 10.
-We invoke INDRA, whether he come from this earthly region, or from the heaven above, or from the vast firmament, that he may give (us) wealth.
+8. This rite is performed in adoration of the powerful INDRA, along with the irreproachable, heavenward-tending, and amiable bands (of the MARUTS).

+9. Therefore, circumambient (troop of MARUTS), come hither, whether from the region of the sky or from the solar sphere;b for in this rite (the priest) fully recites your praises.

+10. We invoke INDRA, whether he come from